EziOzoani/AI_For_Art/README.md

                                  It is similar to the content loss fucntion, but the Mean Squared Error for the Gram-matrices is used instead of the raw tensor-outputs from the layers.

-   - Denoise Loss Function: It creates the loss-function for denoising the mixed-image, using the  Total Variation Denoising{link} algorithm.
+   - Denoise Loss Function: It creates the loss-function for denoising the mixed-image, using the  [Total Variation Denoising](https://en.wikipedia.org/wiki/Total_variation_denoising) algorithm.
                             Total Variation Denoising: It shifts the image one pixel in the x- and y-axis and calculates the difference from the original image.
                                                       It then takes the absolute value to ensure the difference is a positive number, and sums over all the pixels in the image.
                             This creates a loss-function that can be minimised, allowing the suppression of some of the noise in the image e.g blurriness.